 "Sustainable" Options

 Toys made from abundant renewable materials tend to be biodegradable, too, making them the best eco-friendly option.
-But, how those materials are sourced and processed sinks many toy options that look good on the surface, and when those need replacing relatively quickly, these become even less "sustainable."
+But how those materials are sourced and processed sinks many toy options that look good on the surface, and when they need replacing relatively quickly, they become even less "sustainable."

-That's not every natural material baby toy, but it certainly crosses out the most readily available wooden, cotton, and natural rubber toys and products from massive retailers.
-If you really care about eco-friendly product creation processes, look into each company brand's process to weigh its practices for yourself.
+That's not every natural-material baby toy, but it certainly crosses out the most readily available wooden, cotton, and natural rubber toys and products from major retailers.
+If you really care about eco-friendly product creation processes, look into each brand's process to weigh its practices for yourself.

 Silicone Baby Toys

-Though the creation process of silicone is not environmentally friendly yet, it does come from an abundant natural resource, holds up to lots of punishment (durable), lasts forever (not biodegradable), and can be recycled (in a specific way).
+Though the production of silicone is not environmentally friendly yet, it comes from an abundant natural resource, holds up to a lot of punishment (durable), lasts forever (not biodegradable), and can be recycled (in a specific way).

 Genuine food-grade silicone baby toys are easy to clean, long-lasting, and resilient to punctures, breaks, tears, and cracks.
 So, buying a well-built silicone baby toy is suitable for growing families and those who intend to buy secondhand or pass their family's baby toys on to other families.